PowerDNS/pdns/pdns/dnsdistdist/docs/manpages/dnsdist.1.rst

 -k <key>, --setkey <key>               When operating as a client(**-c**, **--client**), use *key* as
                                        shared secret to connect to dnsdist.
 This should be the same key that is used on the server (set with **setKey()**).
-Note that this will leak the key into your shell's history.
+Note that this will leak the key into your shell's history and into the systems running process list.
 Only available when dnsdist is compiled with libsodium support.
 -e, --execute <command>                Connect to dnsdist and execute *command*.
 -h, --help                             Display a helpful message and exit.
 -l, --local <address>                  Bind to *address*, Supply as many addresses (using multiple